 |Gumtree||1-3 business days|

 Fun Fact: Rare Variegated Monstera Minima having only nine leaves was sold for over $ 19,000.

 Variegated Rhaphidophora Tetrasperma vs. Tetrasperma

 Variegated Rhaphidophora tetrasperma and Rhaphidophora tetrasperma belong to the same family of Araceae and share several similarities regarding leaf shape and growth rate.

 The only striking difference between the two is the leaf color.

 Due to variegation, variegated Rhaphidophora tetrasperma adopt multiple colors such as white, yellow, light yellow, and light green splashed in the leaves.

-Since variegated Phaphidophora tetrasperma combines two different tones of colors in its leaves, it is quite a unique plant to have.
+Variegated Phaphidophora tetrasperma combines two tones of colors in its leaves to give quite a unique and expensive look.

 Provide the plant with its necessary surrounding, and in no time, you’ll see this gorgeous plant transform into its full potential.